kernelorg-mirror/linux_kernel_git_tomba_linux/Documentation/driver-api/media/v4l2-subdev.rst

 needs for its operation.
 Subdevice descriptors are added to the notifier using the :c:func:`v4l2_async_notifier_add_subdev` call.
-This function takes two arguments: a pointer to struct :c:type:`v4l2_async_notifier`, and a pointer to the subdevice descripter, which is of type struct :c:type:`v4l2_async_subdev`.
+This function takes two arguments: a pointer to struct :c:type:`v4l2_async_notifier`, and a pointer to the subdevice descriptor, which is of type struct :c:type:`v4l2_async_subdev`.

 The V4L2 core will then use these descriptors to match asynchronously